Open-network-for-digital-commerce/.github/profile/README.md

    After presenting a demo and receiving approval from the relevant team, follow the [outlined process](https://github.com/ONDC-Official/developer-docs/blob/main/registry/Onboarding%20of%20Participants.md) to be added to the Pre-Prod registry.
 3. **Production Registry**
-   Upon successfully completing functional testing and satisfying the final checklist in Pre-Production, an NP can transition to the the Production environment.
+   Upon successfully completing functional testing and satisfying the final checklist in Pre-Production, an NP can transition to the Production environment.

 ### Signing and Verification